ldurback/Research/README.md

-# Unified Geometric Algebra
+# Solving Polynomials with an Extended Complex Geometric Algebra

-The unified geometric algebra is the algebraic closure of the complex geometric algebra.
+The geometric algebra can be extended so that it is algebraically closed.
 By adding algebraic closure, we sacrifice a few properties.

 # Guide for making the Geometric Algebra algebraically closed